multidots/sanity-blog/README.md

   - Ensure the type is exported in `src/sanity/schemaTypes/index.ts`
 - Insert menu previews not visible
   - Ensure `/public/block-previews/{schemaType}.png` exists and is correctly named
-- Optional fields in queries
-  - If you see references to `scheduleCallTitle`, `scheduleCallUrl`, `hideHeader`, `hideFooter`, you can add those fields to schemas to enable them

 ## License